-On March 1st, 2010, my friend Walter and I set off on an adventure with our Arabian horse, Sojourner.
+On March 1st, 2010, my friend Walter and I set off on an adventure with my Arabian horse, Sojourner.
 I rode Soj across America and Walter drove our little truck (with no trailer).
 The trip began in Los Angeles, California and successfully ended in Bath, New Hampshire 8 months and 14 days later.
 It was a 3,700 mile ride.

 We rode in celebration of family and as an outreach to those dealing with divorce-related depression.

-This ride tells a tale of love in many forms - through the people we meet along the way, our connection with the horse, with the land, and one unexpected surprise...
+This ride tells a tale of love in many forms - through the people we meet along the way, our connection with the horse, with the land, and with each other.

-As this blog goes on and Walter joins me it gets more and more in depth with tons of photos and experiences.
+As this blog goes on it gets more and more in depth with tons of photos and experiences.
 Snuggle in with a cup of tea and read this like a book.
 I have switched the blog around so it reads start to finish so you don't have to read backward (except the first entry).

-Here is our love story...
+Here is our story...

 Touching Base...

-I am leaving this blog to keep it at as only the story of the ride, but please join us at our new website and blog at:
+I am leaving this blog up to keep it at as only the story of the ride, but please join us at our new website and blog at:

 www.linnykenney.com